Ativan (Lorazepam) Detox and Withdrawal

 Desert Hope rehab in Las Vegas offers various types of addiction treatment, including:

-Treatment for Ativan addiction generally involves detox followed by continued inpatient or outpatient treatment.8,10 Some patients go through multiple levels of addiction treatment as they progress in their recovery, such as starting in inpatient treatment and stepping down to an outpatient program.
+Treatment for Ativan addiction generally involves detox followed by continued inpatient or outpatient rehab.8,10 Some patients go through multiple levels of addiction treatment as they progress in their recovery, such as starting in inpatient treatment and stepping down to an outpatient program.

 Treatment in any of the above settings involves various behavioral therapies, peer support, psychoeducation, and if needed, treatment for co-occurring mental health disorders like depression or anxiety.12